 Keywords: Constant practice, turn taking, pausing duration.
-Unfilled pauses
+Unfilled pauses.

 INTRODUCTION

 Verbal communication skills are fundamental components of intelligible natural speech.
 These skills serve as crucial properties for effective communication, enabling learners to establish connections with individuals across the globe.
 Successful interactions foster positive relationships and enhance social and diplomatic ties among participants.
 Turn-taking is a crucial element of conversation, wherein participants alternate between the roles of speaker and hearer, thereby fostering a dynamic exchange of ideas (Lu et al., 2022).
 As dialogue unfolds, both parties utilize various functional words that influence the interaction's progression (Ehret et al., 2023).
 The essence of turn-taking lies in a speaker's awareness of when their turn concludes, allowing another participant to begin speaking.
 This mechanism is essential for maintaining the flow of conversation and facilitating the exchange of thoughts (Dozie et al., 2023).
 Weingartová et al. (2014) note that the syntactic and semantic structures of turns enable listeners to predict the conclusion of a speaker's turn allowing for seamless transitions.
 Additionally, turn-taking carries prosodic significance.
 In conversational exchanges, speakers and listeners employ turn-taking expressions to convey requests, commands, offers, questions, exclamations, gratitude, and enthusiasm, among other sentiments.
 However, learner ofEnglish as a foreign language (EFL) frequently encounter problem in utilizing these expressions effectively.
 Many learners struggle with the manipulation of turns, leading to misuse, overuse, confusion, or an inability to select appropriate expressions for maintaining conversation (Kendrick, Holler, & Levinson, 2023).
 Furthermore, adjacent turns represent the most common exchanges between interlocutors, categorized into pairs where the first turn is typically initiated by the speaker and the second by the listener.
 For instance, in conversational contexts, participants engage in various functions such as asking/answering, greeting, offering/requesting, and apologizing.
 A comprehensive understanding of the grammatical structures associated with turn-taking is essential for EFL students, as it enables them to apply these expressions appropriately within the correct contexts.
 The formal application of turn-taking structures in oral interactions is often less prevalent, as participants may tend to transition from simpler structures to more complex forms.
 Students ought to understand the various types of conversational turns and their appropriate applications in different contexts (Ziembowicz 2021).
 Young (2015) explicitly instructed students on the use of prefabricated lexical chunks to enhance the model of formulaic competence within communicative competence.
 In this context, students were encouraged to learn functional phrases aimed at improving their interactional competency in taking turns.
 The findings indicated that students utilized an integration framework of turns, continuously collaborating to establish a shared framework for conversational elements such as questions and eye contact.